deewhyweb/ansible-middleware-wildfly-mysql/README.md

-wildfly with mysql drivers
+Wildfly with mysql drivers
 ====

-This repository contains a set of Ansible based roles and playbooks to demonstrate the integration between a [Wildfly](https://wildfly.org/) cluster with a mysql database
+This repository contains a set of Ansible based roles and playbooks to demonstrate the deployment of a [Wildfly](https://wildfly.org/) cluster, mysql database, mysql drivers, and kitchensink application configured to connect to mysql.

 ## Set up